x3dom/pipeline/docs/source/api.rst

 ===========   =========================    =================     ==========================================================
-GET            /                            200                   API version, help URL and other relevant information GET            /bundles                     200                   Returns a JSON formatted list of application bundles POST           /payloads                    200,500,420,415       Upload a file to the server GET            /payloads                    200,404               NOOP: A list of payload buckets so far GET            /payloads/<bucket-id>        200,404               NOOP: A list of files in the bucket with the resp.
-ID POST           /payloads/<bucket-id>        ^ + 404               NOOP: Upload another file to a specific resource bucket
+GET            /                            200                   API version, help URL and other relevant information GET            /bundles                     200                   Returns a JSON formatted list of application bundles POST           /buckets                     200,500,420,415       Upload a file to the server which creates a bucket GET            /buckets                     200,404               NOOP: A list of payload buckets so far GET            /buckets/<bucket-id>         200,404               NOOP: A list of files in the bucket with the resp.
+ID POST           /buckets/<bucket-id>         ^ + 404               NOOP: Upload another file to a specific resource bucket
                                                                   (noop as of yet) GET            /jobs                        200,404               Returns a list of jobs, 404 if no jobs are found POST           /jobs                        200,                  Add a new job to the queuing system.
 By default